(Assembly plant for the nacelles of the Haliade 150-6MW- Saint-Nazaire offshore wind turbine © GE Renewable Energy)

 The region boasts key industrial assets for developing marine renewables on a large scale.
 With its long-standing skills, innovation and international industry players, Pays de la Loire has turned marine renewables into an industrial success over the years.

-Pays de la Loire, the new marine economy
+Pays de la Loire, the new maritime economy

-With its considerable naval and industrial history, the region has a massive capacity, a long-established multi-industry skill base (shipbuilding, aerospace, composites, oil and gas etc.) as well as efficient logistics and port services.
+With its considerable shipbuilding and industrial heritage, the region has large-scale capacity, a long-established multi-industry base (shipbuilding, aerospace, composities, oil and gas) and efficient logistics and port services.